|

 The solubility products are fetched from Gunnar Hägg Allmän och oorganisk kemi and CRC Handbook and are defined at room temperature.
+Wikipedia and Bing AI and Copilot AI and HyperWrite AI also have been used.
 TABLE OF CONTENTS Explanation of Rxy vs pKsThe theory of competitive solving and crystallization is based on variations between soil components in the dynamic range of free ions (nutrients and toxic).The statistical parameter Rxy is computed for linear regression and yield a measure of how strong the correlation is between two database components in the range of -1 for strong negative correlation, 0 for no correlation and is +1 for strong positive correlation.
 The Rxy parameter is not depending on various ranges of the compared components, and is in the database "pHgraf" also completed with a linear equation.
 The solubility product pKs is a measure of how the solid state of a compound balances to solution, and as there are many alternative solid states concerning positive and negative ions the diagrams sometimes interfere with each other depending on how strong the most competitive correlation is.
 TABLE OF CONTENTS Formulas related to the theory

 Mathematic formulas related to the theory of competitive dissolving.
 These formulas resulted applied with the program pHgraf and solubility products for some of the compounds in the theory of competitive solving and crystallization in soil.
 By statistically comparing 28 measure spots with 23 parameters each, significant covariance in distribution along the height-curve, pH in river-water and plant-nutrition in soil was noted.

-TABLE OF CONTENTS HydroxidesThe diagram of hydroxide solubility shows the difference between potassium and magnesium and the coherency of the curves between elements with strong linear correlation.TABLE OF CONTENTS SulfidesThe simple coherency of the curves for barium, calcium, sodium and strontium indicates an easy to solve sulfide crystallization, and they are outcompeted by the more insoluble compounds.Zirconium shows an inverted curve with positive correlation to lead and zinc sulfide, indicating more insoluble characteristics.
+TABLE OF CONTENTS HydroxidesThe diagram of hydroxide solubility shows the difference between potassium and magnesium and the coherency of the curves between elements with strong linear correlation.TABLE OF CONTENTS SulfidesThe simple coherency of the curves for barium, calcium, sodium and strontium indicates an easy to solve sulfide crystallization, and they are outcompeted by the less soluble compounds.Zirconium shows an inverted curve with positive correlation to lead and zinc sulfide, indicating less soluble characteristics.
 Titanium also has a curve-shape that indicates insolubility as sulfide.
 Interesting that these hard to solve sulfides have a positive correlation towards pH in river-water, though sulfide oxidation to sulfate releases hydrogen ions.
 The hard to solve sulfide compounds seem to inhibit the lowering of pH in river-water in a competitive way.
 The solubility and reactivity of the compounds determine cyclic dissolving and crystallization.
-As shown in the formula below, the oxidation-process releases hydrogen ions by forming of hydroxide.
-Hard to dissolve compounds inhibit this process in a competitive way, increasing the pH in close river water and release more easily dissolved compounds (several nutrients).
+As shown in the formula below, the oxidation-process releases hydrogen ions.
+Hard to dissolve compounds inhibit this process in a competitive way, increasing the pH in close river water and release of more easily dissolved compounds (several nutrients).

 TABLE OF CONTENTS Practical experimentsIn the summer of 2008 I cropped carrots in three large pots containing 30kg of soil each, one with an ordinary turf-soil and two with clay-soil, of one was added with 12g of zirconium dioxide (ZrO2).The growth result was an increase of 3.5 times in the clay soil added with ZrO2 in comparison with the original clay soil, the outmost crop was as expected in the turf-soil.
 It is thus very likely the theory of competitive dissolving and crystallization works practically, zirconium has caused a secondary nutrition release accordingly, binding sulfide that would have made phosphorus unavailable to plants.
 QED